felipelobatodasilva/AWS-Database-Migration/README.md

 To create a RDS Database click on Search Console and just look for RDS by typing it.

-After that, click on Create Database
+After that, click on Create Database button

 <img src="https://user-images.githubusercontent.com/69978184/144347842-a60ac04c-8154-4826-a923-81abbe72cd6c.png" width="800" height="400"/>